Kaskeeeee/univr-sml-project/README.md

 - use "lang.sml";
 ```

-If you just want to see examples of some programs use instead:
+If you just want to see examples of some programs use:

 ```bash
 - use "examples.sml";